mars0i/pasta/README.md

 ## Installation

-This program is written in Clojure using the MASON Java library, which is a very flexible library for agent-based modeling.
+This program is written in Clojure using [MASON](http://cs.gmu.edu/~eclab/projects/mason), which is a a Java library for agent-based modeling.

 To install, once you clone this repo: